Spanning trees and even integer eigenvalues of graphs: Even integer eigenvalues of Laplacian and signless Laplacian

-\begin{rem} Note that if $G$ is a $k$-regular graph, then $2k$ is the largest eigenvalue of $Q(G)$.
-Hence if $k$ is even, $Q(G)$ has an eigenvalue divisible by $4$.
+\begin{rem} Note that if $n$ is odd and we let $G$ to be the complete graph of order $n$, then by Cayley's Formula, $\tau(G)=n^{n-2}$ is odd.
+Also $2n-2$ is the largest eigenvalue of $Q(G)$.
+Hence $Q(G)$ has an eigenvalue divisible by $4$.
 This shows that Theorem~\ref{nodd}\,(iii) cannot be improved. \end{rem}

 \begin{thm} Let $G$ be a connected graph.
 If $L(G)$ or $Q(G)$ has an even integer eigenvalue of multiplicity at least $2$, then $\tau(G)$ is divisible by $4$. \end{thm} \begin{proof}{Let $G$ be of order $n$.
 If $n$ is odd we are done by Theorem~\ref{nodd}.
 So we may assume that $n$ is even.
+Let $v_1\in V(G)$ correspond to the first row of $L(G)$ and $Q(G)$.